purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

   ]
 ```

-Note in the render function we're now using the [`slot'`][Halogen.HTML.slot'] function rather than `slot`, and each one is passed a `cpN` function, where `N` corresponds to the position of the query/slot in the sum for that type of child component.
+Now we're using the [`slot'`][Halogen.HTML.slot'] function we also pass a `cpN` value through.
+The `N` corresponds to the position of the query/slot in the sum for that type of child component.

 These `cpN` functions are provided in [`Halogen.Component.ChildPath`][Halogen.Component.ChildPath] and range from [`cp1`][Halogen.Component.ChildPath.cp1] to [`cp10`][Halogen.Component.ChildPath.cp10].

-It's important to note that we want to use `Either2` and `Coproduct2` rather than `Either` and `Coproduct` when there are only two types of child component.
+It's important to note that we want to use [`Either2`](Data.Either.Nested.Either2) and [`Coproduct2`](Data.Functor.Coproduct.Nested.Coproduct2) rather than `Either` and `Coproduct` when there are only two types of child component.
 Even though they have the same arity, their structure is a little different.
 There is an alternative notation for these nested types that makes the differences more apparent:

 ``` purescript
 type ChildQuery = CA.Query <\/> CB.Query <\/> CC.Query <\/> Const Void